KorbinianKuhn/validator/README.md

 ## Request

 This is a special object to validate the express req object.
-It validates uri, query and body parameters, with different default settings:
+It validates params, query and body parameters, with different default settings:

-- `uri(schema, options)`: Default: Parameters will get parsed to type and are required.
+- `params(schema, options)`: Default: Parameters will get parsed to type and are required.
 - `query(schema, options)`: Default: Parameters will get parsed to type and are optional.
 - `body(schema, options)`: Default: Parameters will not get parsed to type and are required.